 The following websites provide data and information on the quality and safety of healthcare and healthcare services in Massachusetts and beyond.

-Hospital Compare offers information on how well hospitals care for patients who have certain medical conditions or are undergoing surgical procedures.
+Care Compare offers information on how well hospitals care for patients who have certain medical conditions or are undergoing surgical procedures.
 The site also provides patient satisfaction survey results from recent hospital stays.
 Hospital Compare was created by the Centers for Medicare & Medicaid Services (CMS), the Department of Health and Human Services and other members of the Hospital Quality Alliance (HQA).

-The Joint Commission (Quality Check) is an independent, not-for-profit organization that accredits and certifies more than 17,000 healthcare organizations and programs in the United States.
+Joint Commission is an independent, not-for-profit organization that accredits and certifies more than 17,000 healthcare organizations and programs in the United States.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization's commitment to meeting certain performance standards.
 Every acute care hospital in Massachusetts undergoes Joint Commission accreditation reviews.
 Quality Check® is The Joint Commission's search engine to locate healthcare organizations in the United States.
 Among the information provided on this website are:

-• Accreditation Quality Reports that provide detailed information about an organization's performance and how it compares to similar organizations;
+- Accreditation Quality Reports that provide detailed information about an organization's performance and how it compares to similar organizations;

-• The organization's accreditation decision; and
+- The organization's accreditation decision; and

-• The effective dates of the accreditation award.
+- The effective dates of the accreditation award.

 Massachusetts Health Quality Partners (MHQP) provides reliable information to help physicians improve the quality of care they provide to their patients, and helps consumers take an active role in making informed decisions about their healthcare, particularly about physicians and physician groups.